sbelakho2/apex-mediation-platform/docs/Internal/Security/SECRETS_MANAGEMENT_SETUP.md

 ### Scenario 1: Infisical Outage

-**Fallback**: Keep encrypted backup of production secrets in 1Password (team vault).
+**Fallback**: Keep encrypted backup of production secrets in a local vault (KeePassXC `.kdbx`) or UNIX `pass` (GPG-backed).

 **Steps**:
-1. Access 1Password team vault
+1. Open KeePassXC vault (.kdbx) or initialize/access the UNIX `pass` store (GPG)
-2. Decrypt secrets using master password
+2. Decrypt and retrieve required secrets using the master password/key file (or GPG key)
-3. Export to `.env` file
+3. Export to a temporary `.env` file on the admin host
-4. Deploy with `.env` until Infisical recovers
+4. Deploy with `.env` until Infisical recovers (prefer DO App Secrets for runtime)
-5. Delete `.env` after recovery
+5. Securely delete the temporary `.env` after recovery

 ### Scenario 2: Leaked Secret